idealparable/BibleQ/Cipher.md

     Cipher (ThoughtGlyphs) is designed to be ideal for precisely that sort of purpose.

+### Fictional Language Systems in my Work-In-Progess Edutainment Series

-2. Second, I'm slowly working on a sort of edutainment science fiction adventure story series, which will use (I intend, we'll see if I succeed) good character-driven storytelling as a highly extended sort of parable teaching important things like logic and Christian apologetics.
+Second, I'm slowly working on a sort of edutainment science fiction adventure story series, which will use (I intend, we'll see if I succeed) good character-driven storytelling as a highly extended sort of parable teaching important things like logic and Christian apologetics.
 The world within the story has characters who fictionally developed Cipher for their own needs in-story.

     Progress is slow, as the goal is to try to make it as ideal as possible.
 I'm not sure the title is final yet, and I would rather not reveal any other details at all right now, other than the Cipher systems themselves.